SilverHairOrTwo/silverhairortwo.github.io/src/pages/posts/part-1-building-a-distro-from-scratch.md

 The name?
 Project Based: Build A Suckless Excessive Distribution.
 Don't ask me why.

-However, I cannot deny that there is a **long** way to go: I must begin by writing a package manager and package all of the core utilities (and glibc) one would expect, but even that would merely give us a barebones Linux *rootfs*; I also maintain a desktop environment, and so, the mere prospect of packaging the entirety of GNOME as a single individual is terrifying to me.
+However, I cannot deny that there is a **long** way to go: I must begin by writing a package manager and package all of the core utilities (and glibc) one would expect, but even that would merely give us a barebones Linux *rootfs*; I also maintain a similar desktop environment, and so, the mere prospect of packaging the entirety of GNOME as a single individual is terrifying to me (having already done so in the past).
 Yet, one must start somewhere.

 ### Package format